Sush1090/CarnotCycles.jl/docs/src/Optimization.md

 # Cycle Optimization

 So we have seen before on how to model basic cycles.
 But now we would like to know what would be the most optimum parameters to model a cycle.

-Here we take the case of an Organic Rankine cycle, we would like to know what are the most optimal parameters to get the most efficient cycle.

 The cycles created can be wrapped with functions and sent to optimization routines.
 Most of the optimal solutions of purely theromodynamic systems lie at the boundary of constrains or saturation curve.
 Hence the initial box of constrain chosen has to be robust enough to have decent volume of feasible solutions.